PDice30/fftbg-companion/README.md

 1.4.0:
 - Added Tooltips for Class, Monster Class, and Zodiac. - DONE
-- Added Configurable Settings and Options
+- Added Configurable Settings and Options - DONE
-- Added Current Song - Can also be customized to get a popup when the song changes
+- Added Current Song - Can also be customized to get a popup when the song changes - API needed
 - Added ability to view and rotate the Map.
-Clicking it links out to FFHacktics map page.
+Clicking it links out to FFHacktics map page. - DONE
 - Updated Notable list